avcolgate/miethack/README.md

 ## 📝 License

-Copyright &copy; 2023 MDT team with Greensight at MIETHACK 2023
+Copyright &copy; 2023 MTD team with Greensight at MIETHACK 2023